dotnet/android-samples/JniDemo/README.md

 ---
 name: Xamarin.Android - Java Native Invoke Sample
-description: This sample shows how to manually bind to a Java library so it can be consumed by a Mono for Android application.
-Requirements There is one...
+description: "How to manually bind to a Java library so it can be consumed by a Mono for Android application"
 page_type: sample
 languages:
 - csharp
+- java
 products:
 - xamarin
 urlFragment: jnidemo